historical-theology/stthomas/faith-reason-revelation/syllabus-online-spring2025.md

 1. Start of Term: (2.5%) CLASS SURVEY AND CONTRACT

-2. Semester Long: (15%) ATTENDANCE
+2. Semester Long: (50%) CONTENT QUIZZES

-* To receive **full credit** for this category, you may miss **up to 5 class periods** (over 1 full week's worth), *including for undocumented sickness.*
-* This category will be tabulated with a simple percentage *at the end of the term.*
-	* That means that if you look in your gradebook in Blackboard and see that you have, say, 3 absences, you still have a score of 100% for attendance.
-Blackboard does not allow the instructor to exempt up to a certain number of absences automatically.
-* University-excused absences are excluded from the attendance grade tabulation, provided that you remind me of your official excuse.
-	* Tracking any excused absence(s) that you might have and ensuring that they end up entered into Blackboard is your responsibility as the student.
-* No other absences are excused (excluded from the tabulation), unless you should provide a documented medical, legal, or other circumstance that precludes you from attending class (e.g. a letter from a medical or legal office) to me, the instructor.

-3. Semester Long: (20%) TRUTH TROOP TEAM TASK(S)

-* 1 or more graded task with in-class learning groups
+* Weekly quiz on assigned content (readings & lectures)

-4. Unit 1: (20%) SHORT ANSWER TEST (Early Term Exam)
+3. Unit 1: (15%) SHORT ANSWER TEST (Early Term Exam)

 * 1 class period of writing paragraphs synthesizing the material from Unit 1 in your own reasoned language, thinking of yourselves as 'instructing the instructor'

-5. Unit 2: (20%) PARTNER/GROUP DEBATE (Midterm Project)
+4. Unit 2: (15%) ARGUMENTATIVE SPEECH (Midterm Project)

-* Partner or small group 'staged' argument for and against one aspect of traditional Christian belief
+* 'Staged' argument for or against one aspect of traditional Christian belief, rooted in themes of the class
-* Each pair or group will be required to provide critical feedback on 3 other pairs' or groups' projects
+* Each student will provide critical feedback on 3 peers' speeches

-6. Unit 3: (20%) IN-CLASS ESSAY (Final Exam)
+5. Unit 3: (15%) COMPREHENSIVE EXAM (Final Exam)

-* In-class, handwritten or typed cumulative essay
+* Timed, full-length final exam with various question types -- Details TBD

-7. End of Term: (2.5%) LEARNING OBJECTIVE ASSESSMENT QUIZ
+6. End of Term: (2.5%) LEARNING OBJECTIVE ASSESSMENT QUIZ

 * Online assessment quiz required for University accreditation

 #### Totals
-* Individual Grades = 60%
 	* Class Survey, 2.5%
-	* Attendance, 15%
+	* Content Quizzes, 50%
-	* Short Answer Test, 20%
+	* Short Answer Test, 15%
-	* In-class Essay, 20%
+	* Argumentative Speech, 15%
+	* Comprehensive Exam, 15%
 	* Assessment Quiz, 2.5%
-* Group Grades = 40%
-	* Truth Troop Team Tasks, 20%
-	* Partner / Group Debates, 20%

 ***

 ## Schedule

-You are expected to have completed each week's required lectures and readings *prior to* the marked class period.
+You are expected to have completed each week's required lectures and readings *prior to* the Content Quiz (or other task) for that week.

-Items specially labeled "Optional" are *recommended* for all students but not, in fact, *required*.
-They variously serve as ready-to-go 'backup' tasks in case of unexpected class cancellations (such as from extreme weather events), supplemental materials to assist regular student learning (such as for students who might learn best by themselves outside of class), and 'makeup' materials for students who might need to miss specific class periods.

-All items not labeled "Optional" are required for all students.

 Each instance of "Blackboard #" corresponds to a specific matching numbered module (folder) inside the "Readings & Lectures" tab in Blackboard.